MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-195-Transportation-Hazardous-Liquids-Pipeline/subpart-F-Operation-Maintenance/subjectgroup-ECFRbe0c227f191b36d-Pipeline-Integrity-Management/section-195.452.md

 (3) Include in the program a plan to carry out baseline assessments of line pipe as required by paragraph (c) of this section.

-(4) Include in the program a framework that -
+(4) Include in the program a framework that—

 (i) Addresses each element of the integrity management program under paragraph (f) of this section, including continual integrity assessment and evaluation under paragraph (j) of this section; and